-You might have struggled last year, or actually achieved the goals you’ve set, but there’s always room for improvement, right?
+You might have struggled last year, or maybe achieved the goals you’ve set, but there’s always room to improve.
 There are many ways to become a more productive Filipino!
-The Japanese has a term for this: Kaizen, or continuous improvement.
-As a Filipino immigrant conscious of his/her culture and unique circumstances in society, you have a responsibility to be better not just for yourself, but for your community, your family, and the future generation.
-You are a role model.
+Ang Japanese naay term ani: Kaizen, or continuous improvement.
+You have a responsibility to be better not just for yourself, but also for your community, family, and the future generation.
+Here are my suggestions:

 Five Ways to Become a More Productive Filipino